K4 Curriculum

 A Day in K4

-• Table Activities: Small-group, teacher-directed time focused on developing healthy work habits and proper formation of letters and numbers and strengthening fine motor and listening skills, as well as reinforcing academic concepts learned in Forum (20–30 minutes, three times a day)
+• Table Activities: Small-group, teacher-directed time focused on developing healthy work habits and proper formation of letters and numbers and strengthening fine motor and listening skills, as well as reinforcing academic concepts learned in Forum (20–30 minutes, 3 times a day)

 • Morning Snack and Recess: Unstructured outdoor playtime (30 minutes a day)